xuankimtran/docs-1/pages/katalon-studio/docs/import-selenium-ide.md

 Selenium IDE is an integrated development environment for Selenium tests.
 It is implemented as a Chrome add-on and Firefox extension, which allows users to record, edit, and debug tests.
 Katalon Studio supports Selenium IDE project version 3.x onwards.

 This tutorial shows you how to import a Selenium IDE project to a project in Katalon Studio and how Katalon Studio maps the imported test artifacts.
-Also, a sample Selenium IDE project is provided for you to try out our newly supported feature.

 > Requirements:
 > * Katalon Studio version 7.5.10 onwards